Ultimate guide to investing in student property 2019

 Are you thinking of investing in student accommodation for 2019?
 Then read on…

-With the growth of international students coming to study in the UK, and rise in UK nationals signing up for further education, investing in student property is on the rise up 17% according to Savills.
-And investing in student property is proving a wise move for many landlords due to the low demands from students who are more interested in location and number of rooms than fancy up kept homes.
-This along with the right location will lower the risk of your student property investment being left unoccupied, making it a secure income & investment for landlords.
+With the growth of international students coming to study in the UK, and rise in UK nationals signing up for higher and further education, investing in student property is on the rise – up 17% according to Savills.
+And investing in student property is proving a wise move for many landlords owing to the low demands from students who are more interested in location and number of rooms than fancily kept homes.
+This along with the right location will lower the risk of your student property investment being left unoccupied, making it a secure income and investment for landlords.

 If you are thinking of joining those benefiting, or questioning if student accommodation is a good investment, follow our ultimate guide to investing in student property in 2019